Such Sweet Thunder

 Such Sweet Thunder is a Duke Ellington album, released in 1957.
-The record is a twelve-part suite based on the work of William Shakespeare.
+The record is a twelve-part suite based on the works of William Shakespeare.

 Background

-In August 1956, Duke Ellington and his orchestra were in Canada, performing in the same city as the ongoing Stratford Shakespearean Festival.
-Curious, Ellington and his longtime composer/arranger Billy Strayhorn talked to festival staffers, and Ellington soon announced his next album project would be a conceptual piece, paying tribute to Shakespeare's varied works with appropriate jazz compositions.
-In addition to the Such Sweet Thunder album, he promised the entire suite would be performed at the 1957 edition of the festival.
+In August 1956, Ellington and his orchestra were performing in Stratford, Ontario, at the same time that the Stratford Shakespearean Festival was ongoing.
+Ellington and his longtime composing and arranging partner Billy Strayhorn talked to festival staffers, and Ellington soon announced his next album project would be a suite based on the works of Shakespeare.
+In addition to the Such Sweet Thunder album, he promised that the entire suite would be performed at the 1957 edition of the festival.
 Ellington and Strayhorn began building a home library of Shakespeare, seeking out Shakespeare experts, and reading through the canon during orchestra downtime.
-The title comes from Act IV scene i of A Midsummer Night's Dream, where Hippolyta says: "I never heard / So musical a discord, such sweet thunder."
+The title comes from Act IV, scene i, of A Midsummer Night's Dream, where Hippolyta says: "I never heard / So musical a discord, such sweet thunder."

-The suite that would constitute Such Sweet Thunder was written in just under three weeks and recorded in early 1957.
+The music that would constitute Such Sweet Thunder was written in just under three weeks and recorded in early 1957.
 Although most of the compositions were created for the suite in conjunction with Strayhorn, a few were versions of older Strayhorn songs that were reworked and re-titled for the collection.

 Critical reception

-NPR has included this album on their Basic Jazz Record Library.
+NPR included this album in their "Basic Jazz Record Library".